 - A completed application form, a $45 non-refundable application fee and a list of all educational experiences including studies undertaken in the U.S. Applicants seeking F-1 or J-1 (student) non-immigrant status must submit certification of sufficient financial resources available for education and living expenses while attending the University.

 - Official credentials and transcripts from all secondary schools, colleges, and universities that the student has attended, including subjects studied, grades, and a key to the grading system.
-If credentials are not in English, official translations must be provided.
+If credentials are not in English, official translations may be required.
 Transfer credits may be granted for courses taken at U.S. and overseas accredited institutions only if an official syllabus or course description is provided; evaluation of transfer credit will be made prior to the start of classes.
 Evidence of academic and disciplinary good standing at the last prior institution with a minimum grade point average of 2.00 (on a 4.00 scale).
 Some YSU programs may have higher requirements.

 - Test of English as a Foreign Language (TOEFL) directly from the Educational Testing Service (ETS) with a minimum score of: